 A daddy of abs exercises, the plank is one that really can separate the men from the boys as it’s one that engages all of your core muscles in one hit.
 However, it can be incredibly easy to get the form wrong, which could lead to injury or at the very least, won’t give you any real results.

-How to perform: The correct plank position requires your back to be straight, however some people will either arch it up or let their lower back dip, with their hips dragging the body lower to the floor.
+How to perform this ab exercise: The correct plank position requires your back to be straight, however, some people will either arch it up or let their lower back dip, with their hips dragging the body lower to the floor.